pinapelkod/tech-notes/Static Site Generators.md

 ### ➡️ Top 5️⃣ Static Site Generators

-According to [Jamstack.org](https://jamstack.org/generators/), below is a list of the most starred Site Generators on GitHub.
+According to [Jamstack.org](https://jamstack.org/generators/), the following list of Static Site Generators has the most stars on GitHub.
 I am familiar with all five but its not necessary to learn all of them.
 Pick one and run with it.
 I recommend you choose between Gatsby, Next.js, and Nuxt.

 1. Next.js
 2. Hugo